Max Rady College of Medicine

 Income quintile data for the earliest years (1979 to 1983) reported in the document are based on the 1981 Census household income values at the EA level.
 The 1976 Census did not collect household income information, therefore our range of years reported does not go back further than 1979.
 For more information on how this "early" information was developed, please read the Household Income from Census Information - Historical concept.

 - The second source, previously published information on Income Quintile Ranges and Values, is available in the MCHP concept: Household Income Value Ranges - 1984 to 1997.
 The information in this concept covers the years 1984-1997 inclusive, and is based on average household income from the 1996 Census and uses the Standard Income Quintile methodology employed at that time.

-For our Data Analysts, SAS formats for Income Quintiles are now available for each year from 1979 to 2020.
-Temporary formats for the years 2019 and 2020 will be updated when data from the 2020 Manitoba Health Population Files, the relevant PCCF files and income data from the 2021 Census data are available.
+For our Data Analysts, SAS® formats for Income Quintiles are now available for each year from 1979 to 2021.
+Temporary formats for the years 2019 and 2020, based on the 2016 Census data are available for historic reasons, but formats for 2019 - 2021, based on the 2021 Census and the most recent Population and Postal Code Conversion File (PCCF) data are now available.

-Information on the format file names and details of the SAS macro code (_assign_iq) available in the MCHP SAS Macro Library are available internally through the LINKS section below: Income Quintile Formats and SAS Code - Updated for 2020 - INTERNAL - (internal access only).
+Information on the format names and details of the SAS macro code (_assign_iq) available in the MCHP SAS Macro Library are available internally through the LINKS section below: Income Quintile Formats and SAS Code - Updated for 2021 - INTERNAL - (internal access only).

 A Variation on the Child Health Income Quintile (CHIQ) Methodology

 Health Inequities in Manitoba: Is the Socioeconomic Gap in Health Widening or Narrowing Over Time?